Public attachment handling in Exchange Online

 Procedures in this topic require specific permissions.
 See each procedure for its permissions information.

-Enable Outlook Web App on a user's mailbox if it has been disabled.
+Enable Outlook on the web on a user's mailbox if it has been disabled.

 Verify that cookies have been enabled in the Web browser for all of the users in your organization.

 Set up and configure single sign on using AD FS:

 To learn how to use Windows PowerShell to connect to Exchange Online, see Connect to Exchange Online PowerShell.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.

 Task 1 - Enable public attachment handling for your organization